 The main concern lenders have is that the mortgage loan borrower has income stability at the time they apply for a mortgage.
 Lenders want to see that borrowers have a stable income and the ability to repay their mortgage.

-Does FHA Require Two Years Of Employment History?
+Does HUD Require Two Years of Employment History?

 The Federal Housing Administration does not require two years of continuous employment history.
 Overall two-year employment history is required on all loan programs.
 Full-time schooling counts as full-time employment history.

-- Many borrowers feel that they do not qualify for a mortgage loan because they have extended employment gaps.
+Many borrowers feel that they do not qualify for a mortgage loan because they have extended employment gaps.
 Or because they had short-term jobs or job hopped.

 The probability of continued full-time employment is the most important concern mortgage lenders have.
 The past employment history is used as an indicator of continued full-time employment.

 - Income and benefit considerations such as job promotions or advancement in their fields